 Download Free Competency-Based Questions (PDF)

-Use the instructions document for taking part in the exercise.
-Use the candidate guidance document to get an insight into what assessors typically look for and for help with reflecting on your own performance.
+To make the most out of this exercise: Use the instructions document for creating answers to the classic questions listed within.
+Then use the candidate guidance document to get an insight into what assessors typically look for and for help with reflecting on your own performance.

-Competency based interview advice
+Competency-based interview advice

 The following tips and advice can be useful when preparing for, or performing well in, a competency based interview: